JS-Koning/thesis_data/README.md

 Run in Python 3.10, NumPy 1.24.0, SciPy 1.9.3 and Matplotlib 3.6.2.

-More code has been generated during thesis but has not been used in the final thesis and has hence not been reported.
+More code has been generated during thesis but has not been used in the final thesis, hence not been reported.